chrishah/short-read-processing-and-assembly/README.md

 There are a few tasks to solve throughout the tutorial.
 If you get stuck we have solutions prepared for you [here](https://github.com/chrishah/short-read-processing-and-assembly/tree/main/solutions/README.md) - use them wisely ;-)

-***ATTENTION***
+>[!ATTENTION]
-> If you are doing this exercise as part of a course you may be given separate test data.
+>If you are doing this exercise as part of a course you may be given separate test data.
 Please halt here and ask your instructors about this if you haven't received any information at this point.
-In the meantime maybe what you're looking for is explained [here](https://github.com/chrishah/short-read-processing-and-assembly/blob/main/data/download-and-subsample.md).
+In the meantime, if you're not content with the very small dataset shipping with the repository, instructions on how to obtain a bacterial (_E. coli_) dataset we often use in the course from a public database can be found [here](https://github.com/chrishah/short-read-processing-and-assembly/blob/main/data/download-and-subsample.md).
 Enjoy!

 ## Illumina data basics